Headless Browser in NodeJS with Puppeteer [2024]

 It's a best practice to wait for the whole page or part of it to load when web scraping to make sure everything has been displayed.
 Let's see an example of why.

-Assume you want to get the description of the first Pokémon on ScrapeMe's homepage.
+Assume you want to get the description of the first product on the target homepage.
 For that, we can simulate a click event on its image, which will trigger another page load that will contain its description.

-Inspecting that Pokémon's image on the homepage reveals a link with the woocommerce-LoopProduct-link and woocommerce-loop-product__link classes.
+Inspecting the first product's image on the homepage reveals a link with the woocommerce-LoopProduct-link and woocommerce-loop-product__link classes.

 Click to open the image in full screen

-And, on the page that loads after clicking the Pokémon image, the description reveals a div element with a woocommerce-product-details__short-description class.
+And, on the page that loads after clicking the first product's image, the description reveals a div element with a woocommerce-product-details__short-description class.

 Click to open the image in full screen